Tongji-KGLLM/RAG-Survey/README.md

 # RAG-Survey

+>We are working hard to improve and update, more content will be presented soon. 😊 Stay tuned!

 **🚀(New) [18 Dec 2023] We release the RAG Survey on arXiv** **["Retrieval-Augmented Generation for Large Language Models: A Survey"](https://arxiv.org/pdf/2312.10997.pdf)**